Utah Public Library Institute For Training

 Goal: To meet the need of Utah’s library staff and public library trustees for ongoing training so they may provide dynamic professional library service.

 Through the Utah Public Library Institute for Training (UPLIFT), the Utah State Library offers a variety of training opportunities for Utah library staff and trustees.
 UPLIFT includes training for non-MLS library staff, the full library community, and for library trustees, through special institutes, mini-workshops, teleconferences, and grants to individuals and library organizations.

 The Utah State Library offers the popular continuing education core courses required to meet the personnel standard required for public library certification under Standards for Utah Public Libraries.

-- Library Administration covers the fundamentals of public library administration, the need to integrate planning, budgeting, the basics of personnel management and policy development.
-Spring 2019
+Library Administration covers the fundamentals of public library administration, the need to integrate planning, budgeting, the basics of personnel management and policy development.
+Fall 2022

-- Cataloging/Acquisitions/Technical Services explains how to create accurate bibliographic records and standard resources used in catalog work: Dewey Decimal Schedules, AACR2 Rules, and MARC Records; also basic acquisitions and technical services functions.
-Fall 2019
+Cataloging/Acquisitions/Technical Services explains how to create accurate bibliographic records and standard resources used in catalog work: Dewey Decimal Schedules, RDA Rules, and MARC Records; also basic acquisitions and technical services functions.
+Spring 2023

-- Youth Services explores the elements of running a successful program for children and teens including presenting library programs for children and young adults, developing children’s and young adult materials collections, and using the stages of childhood and adolescent development to guide your programs.
-Spring 2020
+Youth Services explores the elements of running a successful program for children and teens including presenting library programs for children and young adults, developing children’s and young adult materials collections, and using the stages of childhood and adolescent development to guide your programs.
+Fall 2023

-- Collection Development teaches the principles of selection of library materials and standard practices involved in building and promoting collections.
-Fall 2020
+Collection Development teaches the principles of selection of library materials and standard practices involved in building and promoting collections.
+Spring 2024